martagonzalvo/rna_modify_MD_analyze/README.md

     3a) Substituting monomers in place with substnucl_wholefile.py (depends on functions in substnucl.py, needs file describing modifications+RNA residues, sample: substitute.txt, monomers in monomer_struct)

-    3b) Run solvation, adding ions using Gromacs (3-10): Using modified force field for modified and non-standard residues (11-17)
+    3b) Run solvation, adding ions using Gromacs (3-10): Using modified force field for modified and non-standard residues (11-17).
+Need to add modified residues to residuetypes.dat file in Gromacs library.

     3c) Creating .mdp files with correct and desired constraints (depends on biashbond_rna.py, customized hard-coded file)